BaseCampCoding/unit-project-2-kenia-and-gregory/PROPOSAL.md

 On Wednesday We plan on the user being able to set up a budget for the week,and to notify them if they go over the budget.
 The user should also be able to create an account with a username, and pin or password to save there data into a database.

 **Thursday:**
 On Thursday the application should be able to convert there money from the currency they are using to a currency on any available country.
-Lastly the user can schedule payments on specific days to withdraw and deposit into their account
+Lastly the user can schedule payments on specific days to withdraw and deposit into their account.

 ### Student
 - Greg